RU-Automated-Reasoning-Group/ReGuS/README.md

         return checker
 ```

-Besides above definition, users can reuse all other parts of the ReGuS code.
+Besides the above modifications, users can reuse all other parts of the ReGuS code for a new Karel task.
 The resulting file structure is as follows:
 ```
 Karel Script
 |    dsl_karel.py